Speaking Engagements & Workshops

 Consulting for organizations

 Since 2020, I have conducted dozens of research interviews with early-career women and POC to better understand what they need to feel supported in the workplace.
-Drawing from this research, I work with HR professionals and companies by sharing key themes from my research and strategies for retaining early-career women and POC.
+Drawing from this research, I work with HR professionals, hiring managers, and company decision-makers by sharing key themes from my research and strategies for retaining early-career women and POC.

 Event emceeing & on-camera hosting